oracle-quickstart/oke-prerequisites/README.md

 ![](./images/08%20-%20brew%20install%20helm.png)

-The terraform apply dumped a kubernetes config file called config.
+The terraform apply dumped a Kubernetes config file called config.
 By default, `kubectl` expects the config file to be in `~/.kube/config`.
 So, we can put it there by running:

     mkdir ~/.kube
     mv config ~/.kube